MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-the-profile-for-advanced-leaderboards.md

 ## Configuring player profile view constraints

-By default, the client **API** may only fetch the display name from another player profile.
+By default, the **Client API** may only fetch the display name from another player profile.
 In this example, we will allow *all* players to access additional information about *other* players in the leaderboard.

 Navigate to your title Game Manager: